unoptimalsuperstructure/VisuAL-1/README.md

 - Middle Click to reset the camera view to default position.

 **Note:** Undo works on a **global** level, i.e. the operation stack is independent of the currently active object.
 All other features are tied to the currently active object.

+# Markov Chains

+Features: Import a CSV of a transition matrix (DTMC) or Q-matrix (CTMC), or form your own matrix and initial distribution vector.
+Then, visualise the movement through the graph (nodes and edges), and see the changes over time in the line graph.

 # Known Bugs
 ## High Priority